 We are a core part of the communities in which we are located and we aim to make a real, positive difference to the people that live around us.
-We regularly talk to our local authorities – for example, the parish, district and county councils serving the communities around our power station in Yorkshire.
+We regularly talk to our local authorities – for example, the parish, district and county councils serving the communities around our power stations.
 This maintains our connection to local civic groups and organisations, and supports them in improving the local area.

 As a major employer, supplier and contractor, we support local and national businesses by providing jobs and encouraging local companies to bid for contracts to supply the many goods and services we need.

 When it comes to supporting the communities around us, we know we can do so much more than provide employment or financial support.
 We can tap into the same spirit that looked ahead to a clean-energy future to bring new dynamism to the people and organisations that can change our local areas for good.